openxthinking/docsy/README.md

 ### All of our Shopify themes come with the following features:

-- Free customer support
+- Free 1 year customer support
-- Free theme updates
+- Free lifetime theme updates

 - Mobile-friendly design
 - Customizable layout